-San Juan is fairly compact, so you can fit many of these activities into a short visit.
+The city is fairly compact, so you can fit many of these activities into a short visit.
+Three days is enough for a quick visit to San Juan, although you'll need more time to dive deeper.
 Just make sure to leave plenty of time to relax on the beach!

 To help you get around, I've also created a Google map which has everything pinpointed ... use it to help plan, then during your visit to find your way in the city.
 You can find it at the end of this article.

 20 Best Things to Do in San Juan